 Audit Matters Communication Considerations Accounting Policies The selection of (or changes in) significant accounting policies and practices that have or could have a material effect on the entity's financial statements.
 Prior Period Communications Matters of governance interest previously communicated that could have an effect on the current period's financial statements.
 Risks of Material Misstatement The potential effect on the financial statements of any material risks (such as pending litigation) that require disclosure in the financial statements.
 Material Uncertainties Material uncertainties related to events and conditions that may cast significant doubt on the entity's ability to continue as a going concern.
 Concerns Business conditions affecting the entity and its business plans and strategies that may affect the risks of material misstatement.
 Concerns about management's consultations with other accountants on accounting or auditing matters.
-Significant Difficulties Encountered Resolution of difficult accounting or audit issues; Unavailable documents required for the audit; Personnel unable to answer questions; Scope limitations and how they were resolved; and Disagreements with management about matters that, individually or in aggregate, could be significant to the entity's financial statements or the auditor's report.
+Significant Difficulties Encountered This could include: Resolution of difficult accounting or audit issues; Unavailable documents required for the audit; Personnel unable to answer questions; Scope limitations and how they were resolved; and Disagreements with management about matters that, individually or in aggregate, could be significant to the entity's financial statements or the auditor's report.
 Comments on Entity Management Questions regarding management's competence: Significant deficiencies in internal control; Questions regarding management's integrity; Significant transactions with related parties; Illegal acts; and Fraud involving management.
 Audit Adjustments Uncorrected audit adjustments that have or could have a material effect on the entity's financial statements.
 Uncorrected Misstatements Uncorrected misstatements that were determined by management to be immaterial (other than trivial amounts), both individually and in the aggregate, to the financial statements taken as a whole.
 The Auditor's Report Outline the reasons for any expected modifications to the auditor's report.

-Agreed-Upon Matters Any other matters agreed upon in the terms of the audit engagement.
+Audit Matters Communication Considerations Agreed-Upon Matters Any other matters agreed upon in the terms of the audit engagement.
 Other Matters Other matters, if any, arising from the audit that, in the auditor's professional judgment, are significant to the oversight of the financial reporting process.
+Key Audit Matters (KAM) ISA 701, where applicable (required for listed entities or by national law/regulation), or applied on a voluntary basis, KAM are required to be communicated in the auditor's report.

-Communicate significant matters in writing where possible.
+Communicate significant matters in writing where possible or when required, such as significant control deficiencies.
 A letter or report provides a document shared by both parties that outlines the matters to be communicated.
 If the required matters are communicated verbally, take minutes of the meeting that can be shared with the entity to form an appropriate record that the communication took place.